 There is no Membership Fee for individuals or nonprofit members.
 We do ask each member to nominate at least one person from their organization to be actively involved in the work of the Alliance, usually through a Task Force.

 Is the Alliance a non-profit organization?

 The Breast Cancer Research Foundation (BCRF), a registered 501(c)(3), is our administrative home and provides us with in-kind and financial support.
 The Alliance is led by an Alliance Chair, currently Marc Hurlbert, Chief Mission Officer, BCRF.
-Day to day activities are overseen by a Director, currently Laurie A. Campbell.
+Day to day activities are overseen by an Executive Director, currently Laurie A. Campbell.

 Where does the Alliance get its funding?

-Certain activities of the Alliance are supported by our pharmaceutical members – AstraZeneca, Celgene Corporation, Eisai, Genentech, Lilly Oncology, Novartis Oncology, Pfizer Oncology, Cascadian Therapeutics, Genomic Health, MacroGenics, and Syndax Pharmaceuticals – who share the vision of the Alliance.
+Certain activities of the Alliance are supported by the unrestricted financial contributions of our pharmaceutical/biotech members – AstraZeneca, Celgene Corporation, Eisai, Genentech, Lilly Oncology, Novartis Oncology, Pfizer Oncology, Cascadian Therapeutics, Genomic Health, MacroGenics, and Syndax Pharmaceuticals – who share the vision of the Alliance.